 First Student is the largest school bus company in the country, and serves more than 1300 school districts.

-For more information, or if you have any wage and hour questions, please contact the top Georgia employment discrimination lawyers at Buckley Beal LLP for an immediate, confidential consultation.
+For more information, or if you have any wage and hour questions, please contact the top Georgia employment discrimination lawyers at Buckley Beal LLP for an immediate, confidential case evaluation.